Carrier Agreement Intelligence

 Common indicators of misalignment

+- Discounts do not translate into expected savings.
 If headline discounts appear strong but overall shipping cost remains elevated, other pricing elements may be limiting their value.

-Minimum net charges, accessorial exposure, dimensional pricing, or service-specific cost pressure can all reduce the practical impact of visible concessions.
+- Cost concentration appears in specific shipment segments.
 Certain weights, zones, services, or package characteristics may carry a disproportionate share of cost.
-When that happens, it often signals that agreement structure is not aligned to the actual shipment distribution that drives performance.

 Why this happens